 Buchardt Audio has started taking pre-orders on their new active loudspeaker: the A500 is built around the Danish company’s passive S400 model and adds a Quad-Core DSP chip, dual Cirrus Logic CS4398 DAC chips and a trio of Class D amplifiers to each loudspeaker, the latter suggesting that the S400’s rear-facing passive radiator has been replaced by an active driver.

 A quick glance at the specification sheet’s crossover points – 2.8kHz and 150Hz – confirm this 3-way thinking.
+Except it doesn’t.
+Internal DSP settings determine each driver’s role — a 2.5-way implementation is also possible.
 The A500’s tweeter, mounted inside a large aluminium waveguide to optimise its dispersion pattern, is a ‘0.74″ custom fine-weave soft fabric textile’.
 Below it, a 6″ ‘long-stroke’ paper cone handles midrange delivery.
 Low/er-bass comes from a second 6″ ‘long-stroke’ paper cone mounted to the rear.

 Also found on this new active’s back panel is a single XLR socket for analogue sources (hello recording studio!) and a selector to specify the A500’s position in a WISA-based surround sound system (hello home theatre).